neekeshpanchal/Flint-Steel/README.md

   ![Portfolio Management Screenshot](#)

-## ❓ Why It’s All in One File

-Flint & Steel Backtesting Platform is designed to be as accessible and straightforward as possible.
-By packaging everything in a single Python file, users can quickly set up and run the platform without navigating complex directories or handling multiple dependencies.
-This all-in-one approach ensures that every component of the platform works seamlessly together, making it easier to deploy, share, and modify.
-While this might not be ideal for large-scale production environments, it’s perfect for a tool intended for individual traders and small teams who need a quick, efficient, and powerful solution.

 ## ⚙️ Installation

 To get started with Flint & Steel, simply clone the repository and run the Python file: